 Once you’ve confirmed your enrollment, it’s important to stay on top of a few things to make sure your Oberlin experience gets off to a great start.

-- Attend “All Roads Lead to Oberlin.”
-Admitted students and their families are invited to this special visit program.
-We’ll send you more information about this optional visit in the coming months.
+Attend All Roads Lead to Oberlin: Admitted students and their families are invited to learn more about Oberlin through our in-person and virtual All Roads Lead to Oberlin programming.
+We’ll send you more information about this in the coming months.